-The Maldives is a fascinating country to travel to independently, not least because it’s only been possible to do so for the past five years.
-Now, guesthouses are springing up on local islands on a seemingly monthly basis, offering budget travellers an affordable way to explore the country.
+The Maldives is a fascinating country to travel to independently, not least because it’s only been possible to do so for the past decade.
+Now, guesthouses are springing up on local islands on a weekly basis, offering budget travellers an affordable way to explore the country.

 And, in many ways, travelling on a budget in the Maldives is far superior to staying in one of the luxury resorts.
-Each resort is built on its own island, isolating you from the rest of the country so you never get a chance to experience local life.
+When it comes to the latter, each resort is built on its own island, isolating you from the rest of the country so you never get a chance to experience local life.
 Staying on the local islands has given me an insight into life in the Maldives that very few people have experienced so far.

 But things are changing rapidly.

 The number of guesthouses on some of the more popular islands are doubling each year as more and more travellers turn up in search of paradise on a budget.
 On one of the islands I visited, Dave and I were the only tourists — we had every beach to ourselves!
 I suspect this won’t be as commonplace five years from now.

 So, now is the perfect time to travel to the Maldives.

 I spent three weeks in the country and visited three of the local islands — Maafushi, Fulidhoo and Guraidhoo.
 I also splurged on two nights on a resort stay at Olhuveli Island in an overwater bungalow so that I could experience the differences between the two ways of travelling.

 How much does it cost to travel the Maldives on a budget?
 As little as $50 a day.
 As a budget traveler, you can expect to spend $30 a day on a private room in a guesthouse; $10 a day on food; and $10 a day on activities.
 But there are, of course, ways to do it even cheaper.